Why Provide Liquidity?

 How much you can make market-making?
 What happens if the price of the NFT falls/rises sharply?
 What are the risks? 🤔

-Active traders on TensorSwap are rewarded with points that will later convert into Mysterious Tensorian boxes.
+Active traders on TensorSwap were rewarded with points from Season 1 to 4 which were converted into reward boxes.

 We're rewarding **Market Makers** with Tensor Points rewards! 🔥